redhat-sap/sap-workshops/README.md

 # SAP related workshops and demos

-This repository is meant to be used as the documentation repository for SAP related pre-sales activities during workshops and demos with Customer mainly.
+This repository is meant to be used as the documentation repository for SAP related pre-sales activities during workshops and demos with Customers.

 # Contributing